Hello World Demo

 For this example, a user programmable LED is available on the following GPIO pins:

-- Expansion Dock: GPIO 15 controls the Blue LED
+- Omega2 Eval Board: GPIO 15 controls the Blue user programmable LED

-Before building the application, you'll need to install Python.
-Make sure your Omega is connected to the internet before running the update command.
+Before writing the application, you'll need to install Python and the module we'll use to control GPIOs.
+Make sure your Omega is connected to the internet before running the OPKG commands.
+See the previous quickstart step on setting up WiFi if you haven't already.

 opkg update